 Less serious side effects may include:

-- headache, ringing in your ears;
+- headache, ringing in your ears, spinning sensation;

 - nausea, vomiting, stomach pain;

 - loss of appetite, weight loss;

 - mood changes, feeling nervous or irritable;

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.